 As I have discussed elsewhere,20 the indigenous Easter Island rongorongo script may record, or have been inspired by (the surviving rongorongo tablets are assuredly recent, being copies of copies of copies...), a major plasma event in the skies thousands of years ago, at the end of the last ice age.
 Plasma consists of electrically charged particles.
 Familiar plasma phenomena on Earth today include lightning and auroras, the northern and southern lights.
 In the past, much more powerful plasma events may have taken place, perhaps due to coronal mass ejections from the Sun or emissions from other celestial objects.
 Powerful plasma phenomena could cause strong electrical discharges to hit Earth, burning and incinerating materials on the planet’s surface.
 Los Alamos plasma physicist Anthony L. Peratt and his associates have established that petroglyphs found worldwide record an intense plasma event (or events) in prehistory.21 Peratt has determined that powerful plasma phenomena observed in the skies would take on characteristic shapes resembling humanoid figures, humans with bird heads, sets of rings or donut shapes, and writhing snakes or serpents—shapes reflected in the ancient petroglyphs.
 Plasma events may be a dominant theme found among the ancient remains of Easter Island.
 Likewise, plasma may be important to understanding Göbekli Tepe.

-One of the strange and perplexing aspects of Göbekli Tepe is that it was not simply abandoned and left to oblivion, but intentionally buried around 8000 BCE.
+One of the strange and perplexing aspects of Göbekli Tepe is that it was not simply abandoned and left to oblivion, but intentionally buried no later than circa 8000 BCE.
 Furthermore, before its final burial, stonewalls were built between the finely wrought pillars.
 These walls are, in my opinion, clearly secondary as in many cases they cover over the fine relief carvings on the pillars.
 They are also much cruder than the pillars.
 Additionally, some pillars appear to have fallen over and broken, and were subsequently repaired or re-erected when the walls were built.
 In several cases the bases of the broken pillars are missing or lying horizontally under the tops of the broken pillars that were set to the correct height on a pile of stones.
 At this late stage the walls and pillars may have been roofed over.

 Among the oddities of Easter Island are the low-lying, solid, thick-walled stone buildings with narrow entrances that look like bunkers or fallout shelters.
 These stone “houses” of Easter Island are similar to the structures formed by the walls and pillars of Göbekli Tepe.
 Could they, in both cases, have been protection from some type of phenomena emanating from the skies, such as plasma strikes?
 Some might criticize comparisons between Easter Island and Göbekli Tepe not only on the basis that they are on opposite sides of the globe, but are also ostensibly separated by thousands of years (Göbekli Tepe dating from 8000 BCE and before, whereas according to standard chronologies Easter Island was not inhabited until a mere millennium and a half ago).
 In counterargument, I question whether we really know when Easter Island was first colonized.
 Even if surviving Easter Island antiquities and structures are from a relatively late period, they may reflect earlier traditions and styles, perhaps brought by settlers from elsewhere, that date back to a time of intense plasma outbursts.
 The rongorongo tablets may carefully preserve ancient texts that were copied over and over.

 Just as I have argued that the Easter Island rongorongo script records plasma events in the ancient skies, so too might certain carved motifs found at Göbekli Tepe.
 Peratt has made the connection between birdman petroglyphs and plasma phenomena around the world.
 On Easter Island we find birdman petroglyphs as well as birdmen and bird symbols among the rongorongo hieroglyphs.
 At Göbekli Tepe a very similar bird form was carved into one of the pillars.
 Peratt records many plasma phenomena that can be interpreted as having the appearance of snakes.
-An abundance of snakes are found on the pillars of Göbekli Tepe, slithering vertically up and down the ends of some of the columns.
+Numerous "snakes" are found on the pillars of Göbekli Tepe, slithering vertically up and down the ends of some of the columns.
 Could these represent huge bolts of plasma?

 BURIED FOR POSTERITY

 Based on the evidence slowly being pieced together, it appears there was a major plasma event, or events, in antiquity.
 In my book Forgotten Civilization22 I have made the case that a major plasma event, circa 9700 BCE, brought about the end of the last ice age.
 Based on the radiocarbon dating, some of the structures at Göbekli Tepe are contemporaneous with the end of the last ice age.
-Enclosure D in particular was initially erected prior to 9700 BCE, but suffered damage (indicated, for instance, by the toppled and subsequently re-erected pillar) during the cataclysmic activity that brought the ice age to an end.
+Enclosure D in particular was initially erected prior to 9700 BCE, but suffered damage (indicated, for instance, by a toppled and subsequently re-erected pillar) during the cataclysmic activity that brought the ice age to an end.
 At this time the earliest crude secondary walls were erected between the pillars.
 Later stone pillars and enclosures were erected during the early period of turmoil just after the ice age ended, and ultimately the entire site of Göbekli Tepe was artificially buried (perhaps to protect it?) under a mountain of dirt and debris.